miketabb33/michaels-articles/articles/oauth.md

 Internal authorization and user consent typically occurs on a page that lives in the authorization server, which subsequently provides an access token.

 - For internal authorization, think of Googles sign in page.
-- For 3rd party user consent, think of sign into "some application" with Facebook.
+- For 3rd party user consent, think of sign into "some application" with Facebook. (consider numbering?)

 ### How OAuth Sends Data
 #### Back Channel